Your Core Values Quiz

 It’s an elusive mistress/master that can be slippery and disguised in vague ideas about what makes you tick, and what makes you boom with excitement, love or rage…

-And since you’re not about to spend a lifetime with me here, can I instead show you a rather quick and easy (but not passive) way of shortcutting this process to get you the most valuable “crown jewells” (come on!
-I had to slip a jewellery pun in there) in maximum 10 min?
+And since you’re not about to spend a lifetime with us here, can we instead show you a rather quick and easy (but not passive) way of short-cutting this process (a little) to get you the most valuable “crown jewells” (come on! there had to be a way to slip in a jewellery pun at least once) in maximum 10 min?

 These are a set of filters (beliefs, ideals & practices) we use to make sense OF, and IN the world.